XavierBurt/Buttons/README.md

 This issue of "auto-repeating" is actually even worse in "GTK" environments, but we shouldn't have to worry about that.

-Your goal is to fix this issue, and make it so that the light bulb **only lights up when you hold space** You should test any extreme cases, your light bulb shouldn't turn off even if you press another button while holding space.
+Your goal is to fix this issue, and make it so that the light bulb **only lights up when you hold space**

+## STRETCH GOAL
+You should test any extreme cases
+Ex: your light bulb shouldn't turn off even if you press another button while holding space.